acquia/blt/docs/contributing.rst

 -  *Support request*: A request for help or guidance.
 Use this issue type if you are not sure how to do something or can't find a solution to a problem that may or may not be a bug.
-Before filing a support request, review the :doc:`FAQ </blt/faq/>` for solutions to common problems and general troubleshooting techniques.
+Before filing a support request, review :doc:`BLT support </blt/support/>` for solutions to common problems and general troubleshooting techniques.

    If you have an Acquia subscription, consider :ref:`filing a Support ticket
    <contact-Acquia-Support>` instead of an Acquia BLT issue to receive support